rogersstuart/Halot-Mage-S-Toolkit/README.md

   h) format quick fs=fat32
   i) exit
 4) Run ftp_serv.py to launch the appication. it will appear as a tray icon. on the first run a configuration file will be generated. input your printer IP and password.

+Optionally, just use the files under the releases section.